greglook/solanum/doc/sources.md

 ## uptime

-The `uptime` source measures how long the host has been running.
+This source measures how long the host has been running.
 It reports a single `uptime` event giving the lifetime of the host in seconds.